xpipe-io/xpipe/README.md

 - [Powershell Remote Sessions](https://learn.microsoft.com/en-us/powershell/scripting/learn/remoting/running-remote-commands?view=powershell-7.3)
 - Any other custom remote connection methods that work through the command-line

-## Connection Hub
+## Connection hub

 - Easily connect to and access all kinds of remote connections in one place
+- Organize all your connections in hierarchical categories so you can keep an overview hundreds of connections
-- Allows you to create specific login environments on any system to instantly jump into a properly set up environment for every use case
+- Create specific login environments on any system to instantly jump into a properly set up environment for every use case
+- Quickly perform various commonly used actions like starting/stopping containers, establishing tunnels, and more
-- Can create desktop shortcuts that automatically open remote connections in your terminal
+- Create desktop shortcuts that automatically open remote connections in your terminal  without having to open any GUI
-- Organize all your connections into hierarchical categories to keep a good overview

 ![connections](https://github.com/xpipe-io/xpipe/assets/72509152/5df3169a-4150-4478-a3de-ae1f9748c3c8)

-## Remote File Manager
+## Powerful file management

 - Interact with the file system of any remote system using a workflow optimized for professionals
 - Quickly open a terminal session into any directory in your favourite terminal emulator
-- Utilize your favourite local programs to open and edit remote files
+- Utilize your entire arsenal of locally installed programs to open and edit remote files
 - Dynamically elevate sessions with sudo when required without having to restart the session
-- Integrates with your local desktop environment for a seamless transfer of local files
+- Seamlessly transfer files from and to your system desktop environment
+- Work and perform transfers on multiple systems at the same time with the built-in tabbed multitasking

 ![browser](https://github.com/xpipe-io/xpipe/assets/72509152/4d4e4e54-17c1-4ebe-acf8-f615cfce8b3f)

-## Terminal Launcher
+## Terminal launcher

-- Automatically login into a shell in your favourite terminal with one click (no need to fill password prompts, etc.)
+- Boots you into a shell session in your favourite terminal with one click.
+Automatically fills password prompts and more
-- Works for all kinds of shells and connections, locally and remote.
-- Supports command shells (e.g. bash, PowerShell, cmd, etc.) and some database shells (e.g. PostgreSQL Shell)
 - Comes with support for all commonly used terminal emulators across all operating systems
-- Supports launches from the GUI or directly from the command-line
-- Solves all encoding issues on Windows systems as all Windows shells are launched in UTF8 mode by default
+- Supports opening custom terminal emulators as well via a custom command-line spec
+- Works with all command shells such as bash, zsh, cmd, PowerShell, and more, locally and remote
+- Connects to a system while the terminal is still starting up, allowing for faster connections than otherwise possible

 <br>
 <p align="center">